 This unit may also be offered as a spring school to selected students.

 This unit explores how legal and ethical principles inform the practice of healthcare professionals in Australia.
-Students will gain knowledge of the fundamental legal and ethical principles governing practice and reflect on how to apply these in everyday situations.
-Through the analysis of case-studies, students will also gain a critical appreciation of the legal and ethical complexities and multiple perspectives inherent in any healthcare context.
+You will gain knowledge of the fundamental legal and ethical principles governing practice and reflect on how to apply these in everyday situations.
+Through the analysis of real-world case studies, you will also gain a critical appreciation of the legal and ethical complexities, and the multiple perspectives inherent in any healthcare context.

 |Unit name||Legal and Ethical Issues in Health Care|